rabbitmq/rabbitmq-website/site/web-dispatch.md

 ## Listening on a single interface

-Use `ip` to specify an interface for mochiweb to bind to (giving an IP address as a string or tuple).
+Use `ip` to specify an interface for Cowboy to bind to (giving an IP address as a string or tuple).
 For example:

     [{rabbitmq_management,